Hirotoshi694/Hirotoshi694/README.md

 ### ETS2 Telemetry Web Server Gearbox and gas pedal skins
 - 👋 Hi, my name is Hiro
 - 👀 I’m interested in Eurotruck simulatior 2 and the following are some skins I have created based on the https://github.com/Funbit/ets2-telemetry-server
+- The site for downloading the skins can be reached at https://github.com/Hirotoshi694/Hirotoshi694

 ### Background